AlinaBrode/am_lang/docs/plans.md

   * to corresponding pictures in word training
 * move nav panel button to avoid overlap with content
 * adjust colors of background blanket and blue color on side panel
+* take an entry from pdf with armenian-expat community, make a move

 * on pause until Yerevan
   * roadmap to monetization